1903 - 1908 Camera Work Magazines

-There were 22 issues that I have plus a supplement.
+Uh, there were 22 issues that I have, plus a supplement.
 23 in total.

-Plus the Steichen supplement, which is right here.
+Plus the Steichen Supplement, which is right here.

-Thank you.
-You made my day as well.
-I'm overwhelmed.
-Thank you.
+Thank you-- it made my day, as well.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.